plcharriere/seedbox/README.md

 `docker-compose up -d`

-Then access the web portal at [http://localhost:80](http://localhost:80)
+Then you can access the web portal at [http://localhost:80](http://localhost:80).

 ## Notes